CharlesAustin/goat-challenge/README.md

 Assumptions:
 - design based on desktop mockup at 1600px
+- Proprietary font (National) has been substituted for Work Sans
 - lorem ipsum used for accordion dropdown content
 - dummy links for page navs, social media links point to accounts